feedbin/feedbin-api/content/imports.md

 Imports
 =======

-Warning: This API is not final and might change.

 The Imports API can be used to import OPML files and get the status of an import.

 ### `POST /v2/imports.json`